-The certainty of all outcomes from the PINETREE study was downgraded due to indirectness, as the study took place before the emergence of the Delta and Omicron variants of COVID-19 and because no patients in the PINETREE study had been vaccinated for COVID-19.
-The panel agreed that these factors meant evidence from the PINETREE study was not directly relevant to the situation of COVID-19 in the UK in early 2022, where the Omicron variant is dominant and many people are vaccinated for COVID-19.
-Therefore, the certainty of the evidence for the key outcome that the panel referenced in decision-making (COVID-19-related hospitalisation or death from any cause within 28 days) was rated as moderate.
+The certainty of all outcomes from the PINETREE study was downgraded because of indirectness.
+This was because it took place before the emergence of the Delta and Omicron variants of COVID-19 and because no one in the study had been vaccinated against COVID-19.
+The panel agreed that these factors meant that the evidence from PINETREE was not directly relevant to the COVID-19 situation in the UK in early 2022, when the Omicron variant was dominant and many people had been vaccinated against COVID-19.
+So, the certainty of the evidence for the key outcome that the panel referenced in their decision making (COVID-19-related hospitalisation or death from any cause within 28 days) was rated as moderate.

-Some outcomes from the PINETREE study were downgraded further due to imprecision.
-This applied to the outcomes for 'any adverse event' and 'adverse event leading to trial discontinuation', which were graded as low certainty due to imprecision since the confidence interval included the possibility of no effect.
+Some outcomes from PINETREE were downgraded further because of imprecision.
+This applied to the outcomes for 'any adverse event' and 'adverse event leading to trial discontinuation', which were graded as low certainty because of imprecision.
+This was because the confidence interval crossed the line of no effect.

-One outcome from the PINETREE study was downgraded further due to risk of bias.
-Study authors did not provide data for all study participants with regards to "COVID-19-related medical visit or death from any cause within 28 days", but also did not specify the reasons for the exclusion of patients from this outcome.
-Therefore, the certainty in this outcome was rated as "low."
+One outcome from PINETREE was downgraded further because of risk of bias.
+The study authors did not provide data for everyone in the study for 'COVID-19-related medical visit or death from any cause within 28 days'.
+Also, they did not specify the reasons for the exclusion of people from this outcome, so the certainty in this outcome was rated as low.

-The panel noted that the evidence was from non-hospitalised people with COVID-19, however the results could also be generalised to people in hospital for reasons other than COVID-19 who meet the criteria set out in the recommendation.
+The panel noted that the evidence was from people with COVID-19 who were not in hospital.
+But, they agreed that the results could be generalised to people in hospital for reasons other than COVID-19 who meet the criteria set out in the recommendation.

 The panel were not aware of any systematically collected data on peoples' preferences and values.
-However they noted that remdesivir's intravenous mode of delivery is likely to influence patient preference, particularly as it would require patients to travel to an infusion site on 3 consecutive days for treatment.
-The panel discussed that the time involved in the infusion process may impact people's preferences as they would need to set aside time to travel to and from the infusion site and may need to take time away from caring responsibilities and/or work to receive remdesivir.
-Furthermore, the panel were aware that some people have a fear of needles or injections.
+But, they noted that remdesivir's intravenous mode of delivery is likely to influence patient preference, particularly because it would mean people would need to travel to an infusion site on 3 consecutive days for treatment.
+The panel discussed that the time involved in the infusion process may affect people's preferences because they would need to set aside time to travel to and from the infusion site.
+It could also mean they may need to take time away from caring responsibilities or work to have remdesivir.
+The panel were also aware that some people have a fear of needles or injections.

-The recommendations were not informed by a cost effectiveness analysis.
-The panel had concerns about the opportunity costs associated with using remdesivir, including drug costs, costs associated with running outpatient infusion facilities, and NHS staff time, and the importance of not diverting resources away from hospital care.
+The recommendations were not informed by a cost-effectiveness analysis.
+The panel had concerns about the opportunity costs associated with using remdesivir, including drug costs, costs associated with running outpatient infusion facilities and NHS staff time, and the importance of not diverting resources away from hospital care.

 The panel raised several concerns about potential inequities that may result from this recommendation.
-Primarily, the panel were concerned that the intravenous mode of delivery for remdesivir could make it inaccessible to subgroups with lower socioeconomic status as they may not be able to access transport to an infusion facility or take time away from work on consecutive days to complete their remdesivir treatment.
+Primarily, the panel were concerned that the intravenous mode of delivery for remdesivir could make it inaccessible to subgroups with lower socioeconomic status.
+This was because they may not be able to access transport to an infusion facility or take time away from work on consecutive days to complete their treatment.
 The panel noted that people who use public transport to access their remdesivir infusion might also risk exposing others to COVID-19 throughout their transit.
-The panel were aware that some trusts provide patient transport to help people with COVID-19 safely attend infusion appointments, but noted that this may be difficult to access.
-Furthermore, the panel noted that people with mobility issues, people with caring responsibilities who need to arrange care cover over consecutive days, and people living with homelessness or from traveller communities could face additional barriers in accessing remdesivir treatment.
+The panel were aware that some trusts provide transport to help people with COVID-19 safely attend infusion appointments, but noted that this may be difficult to access.
+The panel also noted that people with mobility issues, people with caring responsibilities who need to arrange care cover over consecutive days and people who are homeless or from Traveller communities could face additional barriers in accessing remdesivir treatment.